-Companies can also choose to be verified against a subset of the framework indicators, focussing on a specific topic (e.g. child labour), but no compliance claims can be used in such cases.
+Companies can also choose to be certified against a subset of the framework indicators, focussing on a specific topic (e.g. child labour), but no conformance claims can be used in such cases.

-Companies who would like to use the Sustainability Framework as a tool to align with EU Deforestation Regulation (version adopted by the European Parliament on 19 April 2023) may choose to be verified against the subset of indicators applicable for the EUDR only.
+Companies who would like to use the Sustainability Framework as a tool to align with EU Deforestation Regulation (version adopted by the European Parliament on 19 April 2023) may choose to be certified against the subset of indicators applicable for the EUDR only and make related claims.

-Organisations verified to meet all applicable Indicators of the Sustainability Framework and the Claims and Seal use Standard, may use the Preferred by Nature Seal and make related offand on-product claims.
+Organisations certified to meet all applicable Indicators of the Sustainability Framework and other normative documents, including the Seal Use Policy, may use the Preferred by Nature Seal and make related claims.